Skip to content

 );

 The view controls who sees what — owner/admin sees all pages (draft and published), staff sees published staff + member + anon pages, member sees published member + anon pages, anon sees only published anon pages.
 Pages with show_in_nav = true appear in the sidebar between Builder and the entity links.
-When a page is inserted, updated, or deleted, a NOTIFY trigger fires so the frontend live-reloads the change.
+Page changes made via the builder/chat/admin mutation path propagate to open browser tabs through app-layer invalidation (React Query + BroadcastChannel); external SQL writes require a browser refresh to be picked up.

 Pages are created with status = 'draft' by default.
 Non-admin users (staff, member, anon) only see published pages.
 Owner and admin see all pages regardless of status.